Track 1 – Principles of Security

 In this three-hour presentation, Joe explores how nonverbals are used in business to better read and decode others, as well as to enhance communication.
 With a focus on how all the body communicates, the attendees will examine the nonverbals that matter the most, their relative priority, and how they can be used to more quickly understand others, establish trust, create positive bonds, increase face-time, and enhance communication.

 It's All an Act: How to React by Instinct

-Joshua Bitton will be teaching a two day workshop on how to apply the Meisner acting technique to daily communication.
+Joshua Bitton will be teaching a workshop on how to apply the Meisner acting technique to daily communication.
 How do some of the world’s greatest actors seem to “live” their characters on screen?
 What makes some performances seem more authentic than others?
 It’s all about reacting instinctively to their surrounding environment, especially the person they’re communicating with.

 Dive into learning how to really listen, really respond and how to truly process another person’s behavior in real time.
 It will help you observe all elements of a person’s behaviors – body language, tone, what they say, and what they don’t – to make communication more flexible and natural.

 For centuries, magicians’ secrets have been repurposed by intelligence agencies, criminals and con artists because at the heart of every great magic effect is a simple but powerful method for manipulating human perception.
 In fact, the art of magic is a focused form of person-to-person communication where illusion, psychology and multiple forms of deception are employed to create seeming impossible effects.
 The tools of this secretive art can be applied directly to social engineering or positive forms of communication.
 So by understanding how magic methods work, we can expand our understanding of deception and learn to recognize sophisticated strategies or vulnerabilities that might be invisible to others.